-What's Best! does not support names containing any of the following; links to external workbooks, formulas, and symbols.
-Verify all names using "Insert|Name|Define...", remove any unused names, or copy the external data directly into the current workbook.
+What's Best! does not support names containing any of the following: links to external workbooks, formulas, symbols, or multiple discontinuous ranges.
+Verify all names using "Insert|Name|Define...", remove any unused names, eventually copy the external data directly into the current workbook, or define Names with a numeric value, or a single range selection.

-You may need to call LINDO Systems for assistance.
+You may need to call LINDO Systems for assistance